 - Arabic, French, German, Japanese: in immigrant communities

 Travelers in major cities like Lima, Arequipa, Piura and Cusco will find English-speaking locals in hotels and restaurants.
+Plan your Peru Tour and get to know the culture of this amazing country.

 Understanding a few local phrases especially in Quechua or Spanish can lead to deeper connections with communities, improved travel experiences, and more respectful interactions.